mmikowski/jquery.event.ue/README.md

 - long-press drag
 - zoom

 Please see the `ue-test.html` file for a demonstration of the different motions.
-Most test tiles below the second row are negative test cases and should not be draggable (the one exception is the 'held+helddrag' example). **Now compatible with jQuery 1.7.0-1.9.1**!
+Most test tiles below the second row are negative test cases and should not be draggable (the one exception is the 'held+helddrag' example). **Compatible with jQuery 1.7.0+.**

+## Replace Backbone with something much more robust ##

+The plugin, used with a few other well-chosen tools, form a fantastic basis for a lean, easy to use SPA architecture as detailed in the [the book](http://manning.com/mikowski)(http://manning.com/mikowski).
+Here are the recommended tools:

+- Model Events: This plugin uses the jQuery event mechanism, which eliminates having to manage two different event types.
+- Routing: Use [uriAnchor](https://github.com/mmikowski/urianchor/) for much more robust routing, including support to independent and dependent query arguments.
+- Data Model: Use [taffyDB](https://github.com/typicaljoe/taffydb/) for
+  superior and more flexible client side data management.
+- Templating: Use [Dust](http://linkedin.github.io/dustjs/) for much more useful templates that don't tempt you to intermingle display methods with application logic.
+- Promises: Use jQuery native promise methods.
+- AJAX: Use jQuery native AJAX methods.

+This suite of tools has all the capabilities of modern framework libraries but, when used correctly, can vastly improve flexibility and testability.
+It leverages jQuery's excellent built-in tools instead of ignoring them!

 ## Release Notes ##